Let’s start with a few questions:

 If he really did not love her, why would he behave like a madman when he was unable to find her?

-If this is not love and devotion to one’s wife, then I wonder what is love in your eyes, it is what is shown in some shitty Bollywood movies !!
+If this is not love and devotion to one’s wife, then one has to wonder what is love, it is what is shown in some Bollywood movies !!

 Sri Ram even said that he will not be able to live long without his beloved consort Seetha.
 If he (Sri Ram) does not deserve to be called a perfect husband (fully devoted to his wife), then who else in the three worlds deserves to be?
 Tell me?